Distinguish Yourself: Graduate Studies in Mass Communications

 Ready to work one-on-one with a professor to craft your individual master’s program?
 The graduate program here at the A.Q.
-Miller School of Journalism and Mass Communications at Kansas State University provides the flexibility to meet your specific needs and goals.
+Miller School of Journalism and Mass Communications at Kansas State University provides the flexibility and financial assistance to meet your specific needs and goals.
 Within a working relationship among multiple programs across the campus, you can create a field of study that will aid your professional development or prepare you for doctoral work.

 The Miller School provides a diverse learning environment.
 In fact, we were the recipient of the 2010 University Outstanding Unit Award for Enhancing Diversity, and our faculty members have come to K-State from points across the U.S. and around the world.